What's an MD, DO, DPM, NP, PA and MA?

 What's an MD, DO, NP, PA and MA?
 Learn more about what these mean from HonorHealth

 DOs practice osteopathic medicine, which is more holistic.
-The focus is on seeing the patient as a whole person instead of treating just the symptoms.
-They practice independently.
+The focus is on seeing the patient as a whole person instead of just treating their symptoms.
+They also practice independently.

 Training: